hildebro/kleebah/README.md

   - [ ] Wizard to find the optimal way of hosting for each user
 - [ ] Multi-blog instances with caddy docker, subdomain per blog
 - [ ] Automatic deployment strategy
-- [ ] Well structured CSS to style the whole app
+- [ ] Well-structured CSS to style the whole app
+- [ ] Miscellaneous cleanup / small features
+  - [ ] less duplicate code in CRUD backend
+  - [ ] enable deletion of posting images
+  - [ ] display form validation errors with toasts
+  - [ ] better structure for `lib/server` folder

 ### Post 1.0
 - [ ] Demo instance, linked on the explainer website